Release notes - October 2017

-- In very rare cases, the host PC's USB hub cannot provide enough power to the Windows Mixed Reality headset and you may notice a burst of noise from the headphones connected to the headset.
+- In rare cases, the host PC's USB hub can't provide enough power to the Windows Mixed Reality headset and you may notice a burst of noise from the headphones connected to the headset.

 - Cortana may fail to play her audio cues for listening/thinking and audio responses to commands.

-- Cortana in China and Japan markets do not correctly show text below the Cortana circle during use.
+- Cortana in China and Japan markets does not correctly show text below the Cortana circle during use.

-- Cortana can be slow the first time she is invoked in a Mixed Reality Portal session.
+- Cortana can be slow the first time she's invoked in a Mixed Reality Portal session.
 You can work around this by making sure "Let Cortana respond to Hey Cortana" under Settings > Cortana > Talk to Cortana is enabled.

-- Cortana may run slower on PCs that are not Windows Mixed Reality Ultra PCs.
+- Cortana may run slower on PCs that aren't Windows Mixed Reality Ultra PCs.

-- When your system keyboard is set to a language different from the UI language in Windows Mixed Reality, using dictation from the keyboard in Windows Mixed Reality will result in an error dialog about dictation not working due to not having Wi-Fi connection.
-To fix the issue simply make sure the system keyboard language matches the Windows Mixed Reality UI language.
+- When your system keyboard is set to a language different from the UI language in Windows Mixed Reality, using dictation from the keyboard in Windows Mixed Reality will result in an error dialog about dictation not working because of not having Wi-Fi connection.
+To fix the issue, make sure the system keyboard language matches the Windows Mixed Reality UI language.

-- Spain is not correctly being recognized as a market where speech is enabled for Windows Mixed Reality.
+- Spain isn't correctly being recognized as a market where speech is enabled for Windows Mixed Reality.

 - If you've placed a large number of holograms in your Windows Mixed Reality home, some may disappear and reappear as you look around.
 To avoid this, remove some of the holograms in that area of the Windows Mixed Reality home.

-- Occasionally, if you click on a webpage in Edge, the content will zoom instead of click.
+- Occasionally, if you select a webpage in Edge, the content will zoom instead of click.

-- Sometimes when you click on a link in Edge, the selection won't work.
+- Sometimes when you select a link in Edge, the selection won't work.